JuliaText/TextAnalysis.jl/docs/src/semantic.md

 ## LSA: Latent Semantic Analysis

 Often we want to think about documents from the perspective of semantic content.
-One standard approach to doing this is to perform Latent Semantic Analysis or LSA on the corpus.
+One standard approach to doing this, is to perform Latent Semantic Analysis or LSA on the corpus.

 You can do this using the `lsa` function:

     lsa(crps)